-Activates/deactivates the monitoring of the modules.
+Activates/deactivates the monitoring of the link status of the port/interface.

-Monitoring is active.
-If you remove a module from the device, then the signal contact opens.
-Further down, you have the option of selecting the modules to be monitored individually.
+If the link interrupts on a monitored port/interface, then the signal contact opens.
+In the Port tab, you have the option of selecting the ports/interfaces to be monitored individually.